NCAR/ccpp-scm/scm/doc/TechGuide/chap_quick.rst

 and :numref:`Section %s <setup_supported_platforms>`.

-Following this step, the top level build system will use ``cmake`` to query system parameters, execute the CCPP prebuild script to match the physics variables (between what the host model – SCM – can provide and what is needed by physics schemes in the CCPP for the chosen suites), and build the physics caps needed to use them.
+Following this step, the top level build system will use ``cmake`` to query system parameters, execute the CCPP capgen scripts to match the physics variables (between what the host model – SCM – can provide and what is needed by physics schemes in the CCPP for the chosen suites), and build the physics caps needed to use them.
 Finally, ``make`` is used to compile the